juanstan/weather-es6/README.md

 Structure src -- components (react components) -- containers (smart components connected to a api request service) -- assets -- models

-On the npm package.json is declare the env param called API_TOKEN to authenticate user (under the script 'start')
+On the npm package.json the env param called API_TOKEN is declared to authenticate user (under the script 'start')